C0PEP0D/sheld0n/doc/00-advance-simulation-setup.md

 Now that we know how to do, let's just add inertial particles to the simulation just for fun.

 ```
-move back to the param/solutions directory
+Move back to the param/solutions directory
 ```
 ```
-execute the *_create_new_equation script with the name inertial_particles and with the options pyx_inertial_particles (this avoids having to use the choose script to change the particle behavior).
+Execute the *_create_new_equation script with the name inertial_particles and with the options pyx_inertial_particles.
+This avoids having to use the choose script to change the particle behavior.
 ```

 Before moving on, let's just analyse the `parameters_inertial_particles.pyx` file of our inertial particles.